pdp-redi/assignment-test/README.md

 ## For EKS Deployment (Local Testing):

-- Navigate to node-eks-cluster
+- Navigate to node-eks-cluster.
-- Run terraform init and terraform apply to create the EKS cluster
+- Run terraform init and terraform apply to create the EKS cluster.
-- Configure kubectl to interact with your new EKS cluster
+- Configure kubectl to interact with your new EKS cluster.
 - To deploy the application in eks cluster there is an Helm chart node-app-helm-chart.
-- Install helm chart "helm install revision-name node-app-helm-chart"
+- Install helm chart "helm install revision-name node-app-helm-chart".

 ---